mchiasson/GLBrebis/README.md

                                           generated files and symbols
 ```

-the `-p` parameter is option.
-If you don't specify it, it will default to use `stb` as the default prefix..
+the `-p` parameter is optional.
+If you don't specify it, it will default to use `Brebis` as the default prefix..

 Example for a fictional project called 'Mut' :
 ```